stevemussmann/ca_chinook/README.md

 <hr>

 ### Running rubias <a name="rubias"></a>
 Place your baseline and mixture files together in the same directory.
+There is no need to remove the `sdy_sex`, `hapstr`, `rosa_pheno`, or `percMicroHap` columns from your mixture file.
+The `percMicroHap` column will be used to remove individuals with <50% of loci genotyped by default.
+You can change this value manually using the `-p` command-line option for the `rubias.R` script.

 Run rubias on these files with the following example command.
 Replace .csv file names with your actual file names:
 ```
 rubias.R -m mixtureFile.csv -b baselineFile.csv
 ```